Abhishekkochar/Abhishekkochar/README.md

 - 👋 Hi, I’m @Abhishekkochar
-- 👀 actively looking for a blockchain dev role.
 - 🌱 Currently working as a blockchain developer.
-- 💞️ Looking to collaborate on blockchain projects.
+- 💞️ Looking to collaborate on new blockchain projects.
 - 📫 Email: Abhishekkochar2@gmail.com

 <!---